The aggression factor in poker

 In poker, aggression is beneficial in many situations.
 An aggressive player will often perform better than a passive in the long run.
 This article explains why.

-If you are using a HUD (heads-up display), your aggression will be shown in numbers based on how aggressive you are.
+If you are using a HUD (heads-up display), your aggression factor will be shown in numbers based on your bet and raise action.
 This is measured in frequency, not on the size of your bets.

-The aggression frequency, abbreviated AF, is calculated: (bets + raises) / calls.
+The aggression factor, abbreviated AF, is calculated: (bets + raises) / calls.

 For example, if you have done 10 bets, 5 raises and 7 calls your AFq is 2.1.

-Besides this, there are also aggression frequency, abbreviated AFq.
+Folds are not counted in AF, but there is also aggression frequency, abbreviated AFq.
 The number it represents is calculated: (bets + raises) / (bets + raises + calls + folds) * 100.

 For example, if you have done 10 bets, 5 raises, 7 calls and 15 folds your AFq is 40.5.